open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/metric-general.md

 #### Labels

-Labels applied to these metric recordings should follow the attribute semantic conventions of the Spans from which they are derived.
+Labels applied to these metric recordings should follow the attribute semantic conventions of the corresponding Span for the operation.

 Care should be taken when adding labels to the duration instruments in order to avoid excessive cardinality.